 Please note: In all NCAA championship events and year-round testing programs, NCAA guidelines will be in effect and will supersede Hofstra’s program and sanctions.

 Treatment and Sanctions

-A student-athlete who manifests a physical, psychological or other health impairment will be directed to the Team Physician for recommended treatment or therapy.
+A student-athlete who manifests a physical, psychological, or other health impairment will be directed to the Team Physician for recommended treatment.
 The Team Physician will determine the student-athlete’s fitness for participation in athletics.

 Prescription Pain Relievers/Use of Prescription Drugs

 Hofstra University tests for the use of prescription pain relievers such as Vicodin, Tylenol III, and Percodan.
 Their chemical names include hydrocodone and oxycodone.
 Hofstra University also tests for certain other prescription drugs (such as sleep aides).
 Although the NCAA does not test for these, Hofstra does include them in our testing procedures.
 The NCAA does test for certain stimulant medications prescribed for attention deficit disorder.
 Inappropriate use of these medications can lead to NCAA sanctions, and Hofstra does test for a class of these medications (amphetamines).

 If a positive test is from a prescription that the student-athlete was given, presentation of the prescription to the Team Physician will waive the sanctions of a positive test.

 If the student cannot present a valid prescription, the test is considered positive.
 A student-athlete may not rely on a prescription issued to anyone other than the student-athlete; such use is illegal and subject to sanction.
 This represents illegal use.

 A first time positive test result for illegal use of prescription drugs will incur the following sanctions instead of those listed above in the section entitled “first positive result”: